Salonce/github-api-user-repositories/readme.md

 # GitHub Repositories Branch Viewer API 🔍🐙

-A Spring Boot application that exposes a REST endpoint to fetch data about **non-fork** repositories for a given GitHub user.
-The data includes the name of each repository, the owner login and data about branches (name of each branch and last commit SHAs).
+A Spring Boot application that exposes a REST endpoint to fetch data about user repositories.

 ## ✨ Features

 - Fetches public repositories for a GitHub username.
 - Filters out forked repositories.
-- For each githubRepository lists: the name, owner login and all branches: their names and their latest SHA commits.
+- For each github repository it lists: the name, owner login and data for each branch: its name and the latest SHA commit

 ---